Privacy and cookies

 In this Notice, references to you or your shall mean you as a website user of www.co-opinsurance.co.uk (our website) and/or a customer or prospective customer of our insurance products (Insurance Products).
 If you purchase one of our Insurance Products, this Notice should be read with your policy documents.
-If you would like further information about how your personal information is collected, used and shared for each of our Insurance Products, please follow the relevant links on each product page on our website.
+If you would like further information about how your personal information is collected, used and shared for each of our Insurance Products, please follow the links to the policy documents on each product page on our website.

 2 Who are we?